-A star in karting, Chaz Mostert dominated the Australian Formula Ford Championship at the age of 18, and after claiming a podium and pole position on his debut in the Dunlop Series there was no doubt Chaz would be a Front Runner in the Supercars Championship.
+A star in karting, Chaz Mostert dominated the Australian Formula Ford Championship at the age of 18.
+After claiming a podium and pole position on debut in the Dunlop Series, there was no doubt Chaz would be a Front Runner in the Supercars Championship for many years to come.

-Chaz began 2018 in the best shape of his life and with support from his fans, family, friends, sponsors and team is on the hunt for the 2018 Supercars Championship title.
+Chaz began 2018 in the best shape of his life through the support of his fans, family, friends, sponsors and team.
+With all this behind him, Chaz is on the hunt for the 2018 Supercars Championship Title.

-Chaz began 2017 primed and prepared with full support from his Tickford Racing, formerly Prodrive Racing Team, and Bathurst-winning engineer Adam De Borre.
+Chaz began 2017 primed and prepared with full support from Tickford Racing (formerly Prodrive Racing Team), and Bathurst-winning engineer Adam De Borre.

-Chaz took out his first Race Win since 2015 in Race 6 at the Phillip Island 500 and was in Championship title contention for the year running in the Top 5 with a handful of podium positions, but a tough penalty at the Auckland SuperSprint dashed his hopes of the top position.
+Chaz took out his first Race Win since 2015 in Race 6 at the Phillip Island 500.
+As his confidence grew, Chaz started moving closer to his elusive first Championship, running in the Top 5 consistently with a handful of podium positions.
+Unfortunately, a tough penalty at the Auckland SuperSprint dashed his hopes of the top position.

 Chaz finished 5th in the 2018 Supercars Championship and won the 2018 Pirtek Endurance Cup with Steve Owen.